amisaify/azure-client-tools/docs/device-agent/schema/configuration-groups/remote-wipe-cmd.md

 ## Overview

-The Remote wipe command enables the operator to wipe out all data on the device and restore the device to a clean state.
+The Remote wipe command enables an operator to wipe out all data on the device and restore the device to a clean state.
 Remote wipe does not uninstall any applications or software that got installed.

 | Handler Identifier | Plug-in Binary |
 |----|----|